Simple Chat application using node.js and socket.io

 </html>

-And now the JavaScript - insert this between the script tag:
+Now the JavaScript.
+Drop this between the script tags:

 $(document).ready(function(){